"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Results

 \subsubsection{Discussion Dynamics with Agent Intervention}

 Table \ref{tab:descriptive} presents descriptive statistics of the thread-level measures, and Table \ref{tab:pairwise} reports pairwise comparisons (only dyads with at least marginal significance are shown for brevity; full results are provided in the supplementary material).
 As shown in these tables, all intervention conditions other than Delegating was associated with markedly deeper progression of knowledge co-construction than the baseline.
-The average \textit{Maximum Phase Reached} increased by 23.8–38.1\% (Table \ref{tab:descriptive}); pairwise comparisons reached marginal significance with large effect sizes (Table \ref{tab:pairwise}), suggesting practically meaningful improvements despite not meeting conventional thresholds.
+The average \textit{Maximum Phase Reached} increased by 23.8–38.1\% (Table \ref{tab:descriptive}); pairwise comparisons reached marginal significance with \mxj{substantial odds ratios (ORs: 0.04 – 0.09) (Table \ref{tab:pairwise})}, suggesting practically meaningful improvements despite not meeting conventional thresholds.
 Baseline discussion typically plateaued in the early stages, with only rare comments reaching Phase 3 or beyond, whereas agent-intervened threads consistently advanced further through the phases.
 Phase-sufficiency analysis reinforces this divergence.
 While 90\% of baseline groups met sufficiency in Phase 1, only 10\% reached sufficiency in Phase 2.
-In comparison, Telling, Selling, and Participating conditions yielded \textit{Phase 2 sufficiency} in 60–80\% of cases, with statistically significant improvements over baseline (Table \ref{tab:pairwise}).
+In comparison, Telling, Selling, and Participating conditions yielded \textit{Phase 2 sufficiency} in 60–80\% of cases, \mxj{reaching marginal significance against baseline yet showing substantial differences in odds (ORs: 0.03–0.07).} (Table \ref{tab:pairwise}).
 Moreover, these three styles uniquely achieved Phase 3 sufficiency in about 30\% of threads, an outcome never observed without an agent.
 This indicates that agents not only increased the likelihood of advancing deeper but also strengthened earlier phases as foundations for further progress.
 These findings align with the subjective evaluations (Figure \ref{fig:K_perception}).
 Compared with the baseline, participants perceived significantly higher levels of \textit{Depth} and \textit{Sufficiency} of knowledge co-construction under Telling, Selling, and Participating interventions, while Delegating showed no significant difference.